Skip to content

 Strategy 3: Token Versioning

-# When user logs out or changes password, increment version
+# When user logs out or changes password, increment the version.

 Strategy 4: Hybrid Approach